MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/08-gen-ai-vision.md

     > **Note**: In this simple app, we haven't implemented logic to retain conversation history; so the model will treat each prompt as a new request with no context of the previous prompt.

-## Explore further: (If time permits)

-You've learned how to use the Azure AI Inference SDK and a multimodal model to implement a generative AI app that can respond to image-based prompts.
-If you have time, here are some ideas for further exploration.

-You've used a *Phi-4-multimodal-instruct* model to generate a response to an image-based prompt.
-Now let's try an OpenAI *gpt-4o* model.

-1. In Azure AI Foundry, deploy a **gpt-4o** model to an Azure AI Model Inference endpoint (you may need to create a new resource in a different region).

-1. Update the code configuration file for your app (*.env* for Python, *appsettings.json* for C#) to specify the name of your gpt-4o model.

-1. Run the app as before, using the same prompts (you can revert to the code that uses a URL-based image if you like).

 ## Clean up

 If you've finished exploring Azure AI Foundry portal, you should delete the resources you have created in this exercise to avoid incurring unnecessary Azure costs.